SeimiNomore/jlc-portfolio/index.md

 ### [Art Direction](./art-direction.md)

 Conception - Sept.
-2006 / Ongoing
+2006 / On-going

 I collaborated with artists across a range of mediums to support and refine their creative practices.